 The safety of your parcels doesn’t begin with your shipping carrier, it begins with you.
 Packing fragile or delicate items before you entrust them to a third-party requires care, consideration, and time: doing it in a rush is a surefire way to disaster.

 Many claims can be denied for insufficient packaging.
-Policies are typically worded something along the lines of: packages "must be packed professionally and well enough to withstand the normal rigors of transit."
+Policies are typically worded something like: "packages must be packed professionally and well enough to withstand the normal rigors of transit."

 To protect your packages sufficiently, you’ll need: